Skip to main content

 – Answering phones and coordinating referrals

-Most medical assistant programs run between nine months and two years, depending on whether you pursue a certificate or an associate degree.
+Most medical assistant (NO FINANCIAL AID FOR THIS PROGRAM) programs run between nine months and two years, depending on whether you pursue a certificate or an associate degree.
 Community colleges and private career schools in the Northern Virginia area — including Northern Virginia Community College (NOVA) — offer medical assistant training at varying price points and schedules.

 Does Virginia Require Medical Assistant Licensure?

 This is a critical point many prospective students miss: Virginia does not require state licensure for medical assistants.
-There is no Virginia State Board exam for MAs.
+(NO FINANCIAL AID FOR THIS PROGRAM) There is no Virginia State Board exam for MAs.
 Certification through national bodies like the American Association of Medical Assistants (AAMA) or the American Medical Technologists (AMT) is widely valued by employers, but it is not mandated by the state.

 That means the credential you earn as a medical assistant depends heavily on which program you choose and which certification exam you sit for — and the value of that credential can vary by employer.
 This is meaningfully different from fields like esthetics or massage therapy, where Virginia requires licensure through the Virginia Board of Cosmetology before you can legally practice.